JehnenS/FinTextSim/README.md

 ### Topic Quality
 Using BERTopic in conjunction with FinTextSim will be able to identify financial topics, clearly separating topic domains.
+The following plots show the created topic representations of the topic models.
+The color of each word represents its associated unique topic from the keyword list.
+Words colored in black are not present in the keyword list.

 **BERTopic-FinTextSim**
 <img width="2000" height="1200" alt="wordcloud_bertopic_htl_modern_bert" src="https://github.com/user-attachments/assets/db386555-3149-4666-a158-fc86f77d5b37" />